skedgo/tripgo-api/docs/extensions.md

 2. Enter your `Flit api key` in your [application credentials](https://tripgo.3scale.net/admin/applications).
 3. Flit results will start coming through the TripGo API for your API key (after at most 5 minutes).

-### MyDriver 🌎
+### GoGet 🇦🇺

-*Integrations*: Routing, Real-time
+*Integrations*: Locations, Routing, Real-time

-1. Get in touch with [MyDriver](https://www.mydriver.com)'s sales team and get access to their API.
+1. Get in touch with [GoGet](https://www.goget.com.au/)'s sales team and get access to their API.
-2. Enter your `MyDriver username` and `MyDriver password` in your [application credentials](https://tripgo.3scale.net/admin/applications).
+2. Enter your `GoGet ConsumerKey` and `GoGet ConsumerSecret` in your [application credentials](https://tripgo.3scale.net/admin/applications).
-3. MyDriver results will start coming through the TripGo API for your API key (after at most 5 minutes).
+3. GoGet results will start coming through the TripGo API for your API key (after at most 5 minutes).

 ### Lyft 🇺🇸